john-org/2-react-Intro/readme.md

 > rhino
 ```

-#### Super
+#### Super and Extending Classes

-Calls the thing that you are extending first.
+To extend a class you must call the thing that you are extending first.

-e.g. we want to extend our Animal class to include a subclass of `dogs`.
+E.g. we want to extend our Animal class to include a subclass of `dogs`.

-This will not work:

 ```js
 class Dog extends Animal {